-The RCS department fosters the study of the human experience as expressed in the languages, literatures, and cultures of France, Italy, and ancient Greece and Rome.
+The RCS department fosters the study of the human experience as expressed in the languages, literatures, and cultures of France, Italy, Spain, Portugal, and ancient Greece and Rome.
 Some courses cross disciplinary boundaries to examine topics in philosophy, history, comparative literature, religion, political theory, and cultural, gender, and diaspora studies.
 The students become proficient in reading, writing, and speaking French and the other Romance languages.
 The courses integrate current research in the fields of language acquisition and cultural and literary studies; the students learn to think critically about their world.
 B.A., M.A., and Ph.D. programs are offered in French, with courses on literary periods from the Middle Ages to the present, topics, themes, genres, and language.
 At the 400 level RCS has theme, genre, and history-based seminars.
 RCS also offers a French minor and a teaching certification French minor for students majoring in education.

 Faculty and students from art, music, philosophy, history, and theater need and use the materials, as well as those participating in programs in religious studies, Jewish studies, Holocaust studies, diaspora studies, migration studies, women’s studies, Caribbean studies, African studies, and integrative studies in the arts and humanities.